Have LLMs Reopened the Pandora's Box of AI-Generated Fake News?: Appendix

 In the LLM fake news detection tasks, we asked the models to generate explanations that provided key reasons for its classification decisions.
 Among the three tested temperature settings, we selected the explanation output from the configuration that yielded the highest accuracy.
 We then used phrasemachine \cite{handler2016bag} to identify key phrases appearing more than three times in the itemized explanations.

 The scatter plots presented in Figure~\ref{fig:scatter_gpt}, \ref{fig:scatter_gemini}, and \ref{fig:scatter_llama} in the Appendix present the frequency of these key phrases for GPT-4o, Gemini, and Llama-3.1, respectively, using Scattertext\footnote{https://github.com/JasonKessler/scattertext.git}.
 Phrases appearing further to the right on the x-axis are more frequently associated with news incorrectly identified as real by the LLM, and those higher on the y-axis are more frequently associated with news correctly identified as fake by the LLM.
 For GPT-4o, we observe that fake news containing contextual information, such as examples and details, is more difficult for the model to detect correctly (contextual information related terms are highlighted in red in all three figures).
 The keywords such as "contexts" and "details" frequently appears in the explanations for those mistakenly identified as real news, indicating that the presence of detailed context can obscure detection by the model.
 In the case of Gemini, while the term "context" also appears in misclassifications, additional narrative styles such as "consistent narrative" seem to play a role in deceiving the model (narrative style-related terms are highlighted in blue).
-These patterns indicate that Gemini may struggle with recognizing fake news that mimics the structure and tone of real, neutral reporting.
+These patterns indicate that Gemini falls short when it comes to recognizing fake news that mimics the structure and tone of real, neutral reporting.
 Open-source models like Llama-3.1, with limited capabilities and constrained parameter settings, exhibit sub-optimal performance in detecting fake stories, with misclassification often influenced by factors such as contextual enhancement and authority referencing (authority-related terms are highlighted in green).
-These findings are consistent with prior observations that GPT-4o struggles with detecting fake news when contextual enhancement is used, while Gemini performs poorly when narrative imitation is employed, where fake news mimics the structure and tone of real narratives.
+These findings are consistent with prior observations that GPT-4o may be lacking when it pertains to detecting fake news when contextual enhancement is used, while Gemini performs poorly when narrative imitation is employed, where fake news mimics the structure and tone of real narratives.

-\subsection{Comparison between AI-generated fake news with human instruction and with minimal instruction.}
+\subsection{Comparison between AI-generated fake news with human instruction and with minimal instruction}